How to Open Carbon Monoxide Alarm

 Step 4: Checking for Battery Wire Connections

 If you have a carbon monoxide detector with battery terminals in the back, check for how it is wired to batteries or an AC power cord.
 Some detectors are wired directly into the wall, while others are connected to the batteries.
 When there are wires in place, pull them out carefully, just enough to give yourself room to work.
 Do not pull out your wires all the way.
+Doing so can trigger the alarm to go off.

-Step 5: Replacing Batteries in Carbon Monoxide Detector with Battery Terminals in The Back
+Step 6: Replacing Batteries in Carbon Monoxide Detector with Battery Terminals in The Back

 Replace batteries when you see that they are no longer working or have rusted.
 Once this happens, install new 2 AA batteries into your carbon monoxide detector if needed.
 Once your carbon monoxide detector is ready, take a step back and check how it is placed on the wall or ceiling.
 If you have it wired into an AC power cord from the wall, plug it back in and replace any wires pulled out of place earlier.